login-securite/lsassy/README.md

 This module is used for logging purpose.

-#### Session module

-This is a layer built over Impacket to handle connections to remote host and low level file operation

 #### File module

 This is a layer built over Impacket to behave like a python built-in file object.
 It overrides methods like open, read, seek, or close.